word-fish/wordfish-plugins/README.md

       from wordfish.terms import save_terms
-      save_terms(terms,output_file=output_file,extract_relationships=False)
+      save_terms(terms,output_dir=output_dir,extract_relationships=False)

+The structure that is returned is a simple json that defines nodes:

+        {"nodes":[{"name":"node1"},
+                 {"name":"node2"}]
+        }

+Why does this make sense?
+Because that can go immediately into any javascript or d3, and it's a commonly used way to render a graph.

 Again, the output file is passed from the script generating it, don't worry about it.
-What you don't see in the function call above is that there is a variable called "relationships" that is default set to None.
-If you have relationships defined between your terms, whether a numerical value or a string that represents some kind of semantic relationship, you can pass an additional relationships variable, with a list of tuples that describe [(source,target,relationship)].
-For example:
+This will save a terms.json in the terms output folder for your plugin.

+#### Extract relationships
+Lots of these ontology things have relationships between terms, and so if you have some relationships that you want to define, whether a numerical value or a string that represents some kind of semantic relationship, you can.
+If this is the case, you should define a function called `extract_relationships` in your functions.py, and define set variable "relationships" in your config.json to True.
+Since relationship extraction could take a long time, we run these functions on the slurm cluster.
+The only thing you need to worry about is the function itself.
+It should take as input the same argument as `extract_terms` and within it, call the function `save_relationships` with a relationships variable that is a list of tuples that describe [(source,target,relationship)].
+For example, in functions.py, within `extract_relationships`:

+       from wordfish.terms import save_relationships
        relationships = [("node1","node2",0.5),("node1","node2","purl.ontology.org#isPartOf")]
-      save_terms(terms,output_file=output_file,relationships=relationships)
+       save_relationships(terms,output_dir=output_dir,relationships=relationships)

+We will generate a slurm job to do this, so the user does not have to wait.

+The structure that is returned is a simple json that defines links:

+        {
+         "links": [{"source":"node1","target":"node2","value":0.5}]
+        }

-You will notice the optional input variable called `extract_relationships`.
-This gives the user the option to get just a list of terms, or the terms with relationships.
-If you don't have any relationships, then the relationships variable is set to None.
-Don't worry about remembering all this, we give you a starter template to fill in.
+For all of the above, the functions in functions.py and the config.json, don't worry about remembering all this, we give you a starter template to fill in.

+#### Best Practices

+- If any of your methods take a long time to run, please print to the screen what is going on, and how long it might take, as a courtesy to the user.

+      "Extracting relationships, will take approximately 3 minutes"

+- If you need a github repo, we have a function for that:

+      from wordfish.vm import download_repo
+      repo_directory = download_repo(repo_url="https://github.com/neurosynth/neurosynth-data")

+- If you need a general temporary place to put things, use `tempfile`

+      tmpdir = tempfile.mkdtemp()

 ### Config.json
 Plugins will be understood by the application by way of the config.json.
 For example: